h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 -  `max_abs_leafnode_pred <algo-params/max_abs_leafnode_pred.html>`__ (alias: ``max_delta_step``): Specifies the maximum delta step allowed in each tree’s weight estimation.
 This value defaults to 0.
 Setting this value to 0 specifies no constraint.
 Setting this value to be greater than 0 can help making the update step more conservative and reduce overfitting by limiting the absolute value of a leafe node prediction.
 This option also helps in logistic regression when a class is extremely imbalanced.

-- **monotone_constraints**: A mapping representing monotonic constraints.
+- **monotone_constraints**: A mapping representing `monotonic constraints <https://xiaoxiaowang87.github.io/monotonicity_constraint/>`__.
 Use +1 to enforce an increasing constraint and -1 to specify a decreasing constraint.
 Note that constraints can only be defined for numerical columns.

 -  `score_tree_interval <algo-params/score_tree_interval.html>`__: Score the model after every so many trees.
 This value is set to 0 (disabled) by default.